-Comparator advertisements claims are not regulated in the AMG.
-However, according to section 5.7.1 CoC 2009, pharmaceutical companies are not permitted to make reference to brands of competitors in their promotion, unless the reference is admissible according to UWG.
-As a consequence, comparative claims in advertisements are subject to section 2a UWG: comparative advertising is permissible, provided that it does not violate the rules on fair competition, especially by discrediting the competitor or by misguidance of the addressed public.
+Comparative claims in advertisements are not regulated in the AMG.
+However, according to section 5.7 b) Pharmig CoC, pharmaceutical companies are not permitted to make reference to brands of competitors in their promotion, unless the reference is admissible according to the UWG.
+As a consequence, comparative claims in advertisements are subject to section 2a UWG: comparative advertising is permissible, provided that it does not violate the rules on fair competition, especially by discrediting the competitor or misleading the addressed public.

-Regarding the question whether it would be possible to refer to a competitor's product which had not yet been authorised in Austria, we can hold that no case law has been issued yet, but it seems possible if the reference complies with section 2a UWG; in particular, the fact that competitor's product has not yet been authorised needs to be clearly and visibly mentioned in order to avoid any misguidance of the addressed public.
+Regarding the question whether it would be possible to refer to a competitor's product that has not yet been authorised in Austria, we can hold that no case law has been issued yet, but it seems possible if the reference complies with section 2a UWG; in particular, the fact that the competitor's product has not yet been authorised needs to be clearly and visibly mentioned in order to avoid misleading the addressed public.
 Finally, please also consider the answer to question 3.4.

-3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to doctors?
+3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to healthcare professionals?

-Section 7.8 CoC 2009 specifically refers to this question and holds that if companies distribute speeches or discussion contributions held at an event, or reports on these, they must ensure that this information correctly expresses what was communicated at the event.
+Section 7.8 Pharmig CoC specifically refers to this question and holds that if companies distribute speeches or discussion contributions held at an event, or reports on these, they must ensure that this information correctly expresses what was communicated at the event.
 The same applies if they commission other persons, media or companies to do this.